ceneezer/Tet-craft/README.md

 Preview it exampled at: https://youtu.be/nb367JVuKJw

 This Game/Simulator attempts to improve upon minecraft by using tetragrams - in space.
-Intending to simulate molecular bonding of FeO4, Magnetite, likely responsible for the complexity we call life (suggesting God's most primitive rules are very basic indeed).
+Intending to simulate chemical bonding of (now a growing number of useful chemicals) and FeO4, Magnetite, likely responsible for the complexity we call life (suggesting God's most primitive rules are very basic indeed).
 But gamified....
 Tech-tree/Adventure/Translation needing further implementation (check branches, I'm done with it).
 These Kleinverses are ever complexifying - eventually they will live!

 V1.0 was a working prototype, V2.0 Was a solid foundation, V2.1 Optimized it, allowing for over 5K tets on an old machine - 2.3 makes the black hole pretty and added a sound for messages, along with minor tweaks to make it more physics based.  v3.0 added gradio for HuggingFace (wip)